Ignorance in Action

 abraham-lincoln

 Today is Abraham Lincoln’s Birthday and many people throughout the country are celebrating our great 16th President.
-Politicians on both sides of the political isle love to attribute their party to Lincoln in an attempt to have some of his greatness rub off on them.
-Lincoln, by today’s political spectrum, would have been considered a Conservative, although Liberals attach themselves to him and praise him because he was responsible for one of the largest increases in the Union.
-However, much of this was due to Lincoln’s starch support of the Constitution of the United States, something we rarely hear about, much less see from politicians.
-Abraham Lincoln believed whole heartily “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+Politicians on both sides of the political aisle love to attribute their party to Lincoln in an attempt to have some of his greatness rub off on them.
+Lincoln, on today’s political spectrum, would have been considered a Conservative, although Liberals attach themselves to him and praise him because he was responsible for one of the largest increases in the Union.
+However, much of this was due to Lincoln’s staunch support of the Constitution of the United States, something we rarely hear about, much less see from politicians.
+Abraham Lincoln believed wholeheartedly “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 He believed that all men’s rights and freedoms were given to them by God, not by Government, a far cry from what we see today.
-Lincoln’s increase of the Union was to do one thing, ensure that all slaves be free and granted their God given rights and freedoms, something the Constitution of the United States promises.
+Lincoln’s increase of the Union was to do one thing: ensure that all slaves be free and granted their God-given rights and freedoms, something the Constitution of the United States promises.
 The Constitution does not promise a Savior Government to provide financial security for individuals or for businesses, only that all men would have equal opportunity and for the physical protection from foreign and domestic enemies and justice for any who takes those freedoms and rights away.
 I wonder who protects us from the Government who takes those freedoms and rights away?

 It is because of Lincoln’s view on limited Government, that some historians believe the “10 Cannots” were attributed to him, based on some of his thoughts, speeches, and ideas.
 However, others attribute it solely to a flyer that was sent out by a Conservative Group, one side containing a quote by Lincoln, the other the 10 Cannots by William J. H. Boetcker.
-The author of the 10 Cannots is, William Boetcker, a Presbyterian pastor, who was an outspoken Conservative, you can read more on him HERE.
+The author of the 10 Cannots is William Boetcker, a Presbyterian pastor, who was an outspoken Conservative, you can read more on him HERE.

 I believe in light of our current political situation, our current economic problems, in honor of Lincoln’s Birthday and his support of limited government, I would post William Boetcker’s 10 Cannot’s for us all to think on today…they are very powerful: